Chik Tormenta: Professional wrestling career

-Independent circuit (2011-present)
+Independent circuit (2011–present)

-Tormenta made her debut on the Desastre Total Ultraviolento (DTU) where defeated La Pantera.
+Tormenta made her debut on the Desastre Total Ultraviolento (DTU) where she defeated La Pantera.

 On March 17, Tormenta defeated Keyra, Lady Shani and La Hiedra in a four-way match to win the AULL Women's Championship.

 On October 9, 2019, Tormenta announced on her Facebook account that she was retiring indefinitely from professional wrestling due to her pregnancy, and would vacate all championships that she held.

 She currently lost her mask near the summer of 2022 in a battle.

 Lucha Libre AAA Worldwide (2018–present)

-On July 13, 2018, Tormenta made her debut for AAA, one of Mexico's largest wrestling promotions.
+On July 13, 2018, Tormenta made her debut for Lucha Libre AAA Worldwide (AAA), one of Mexico's largest wrestling promotions.
 In her first AAA match she teamed up with Keyra and Arez, where defeated to Dragon Bane, Lady Maravilla and Star Fire.
 On August 2, Tormenta teaming with La Parka Negra, where defeated to Aero Star and Vanilla.
 Tormenta made a special appearance on the September 13, 2018 edition of Impact Wrestling Xplosion, which was taped September 13–14, 2018 at Mexico City's Frontón México Entertainment Center, she teamed with Arez and Latigo was defeated by Aramís and Dragon Bane and Star Fire.

 On December 25, 2018, teaming with Demus and Toxin as representative of Liga Elite, winning to Team AAA (Chicano, Vanilla and Villano III Jr.).
 On March 16, 2019, at Rey de Reyes show, Tormenta competed in a Four-way match for the AAA Reina de Reinas Championship against Keira, La Hiedra and Lady Shani, which was won by Shani.

 On October 11, 2021, Tormenta and Arez won the AAA World Mixed Tag Team Championship.
 They lost the titles to Tay Conti and Sammy Guevara in a four-way match at Triplemanía XXX: Monterrey on April 30, 2022.
 On June 18, at Triplemanía XXX: Tijuana, Flammer won the Lucha de Apuestas match and, as a result, Tormenta was forced to unmask and reveal her real name.